As we hit the preview portion of the 2023 FCS offseason, HERO Sports will rank the top returning players by position group.

 While what happens on the field and how things finish at the end of the season is what really matters, preseason rankings give fans an idea of what players and teams they should keep an eye on.

-Here are the top returning linebackers in 2023.
+Here are the top returning running backs in 2023.

 These rankings are formed by a combination of the author’s opinion/FCS knowledge (watching guys play, knowing what system they play in, strength of opponents, etc.), on-field production, pro potential, postseason accolades, how they perform against their toughest opponents, and PFF grades.